elixir-cloud-aai/TEStribute/README.md

 ## Synopsis

-Proof of concept implementation of a task distribution logic for a federated network of GA4GH TES services.
-Given lists of available GA4GH TES and DRS services and a tasks compute resource requirements, the software returns a list of TES and DRS services (per file) that are rank-ordered according to either increasing estimated costs or increasing estimates total processing times.
+Proof of concept implementation of a task distribution logic for a federated network of GA4GH TES services, the services use a modified OpenAPI spec using as mock services [mock-TES] and [mock-DRS].Given lists of available GA4GH TES and DRS services and a tasks compute resource requirements, the software returns a list of TES and DRS services (per file) that are rank-ordered according to either increasing estimated costs or increasing estimates total processing times *or* a weight can be provided to use both cost and time to order the service options .

+Independent clients to interact with the mock services can be found at [TES-cli] for the [mock-TES] and [DRS-cli] for the [mock-DRS].
+Further the modified specs along with the original specs can be found at [DRS specs] and [TES specs].
 ## Install

 Clone the repository